French Hospital (La Providence): Victoria Park, Hackney

-In the 1970s the building was part of Cardinal Pole Catholic school.
+In the 1970s the building was part of Cardinal Pole Catholic School.
 Since 2014 the building has been home to the Mossbourne Victoria Park Academy.

 Compton's Lea, Horsham

 A fine Victorian house standing in its own ten acres was bought in 1947.
 But occupancy was too low and the hospital was running at a loss, although the situation was redeemed by revenue from other property owned by the hospital.
 The idea of "conversion into almshouses of a square of small houses off Rochester High Street" tentatively suggested a few years earlier now found favour at the directors' court of April 1956 and the project "to use Theobald Square as homes for old people" was to proceed.

 French Hospital today

 La Providence, Rochester

 In September 1959 the first nineteen flats on Theobald Square now officially renamed La Providence in the cathedral city of Rochester were filled.
+The buildings are mid 19th century, substantially renovated in 1957-9; they are Grade II listed.
 The doctor's house at 105 High Street was renumbered 41 La Providence.
 Today the French Hospital's main duty is still to provide care "for those among us who are in distress".

 Over the years many distinguished Huguenot settlers or their descendants have been associated with the hospital, from the soldiers Henri de Massue de Ruvigny, Earl of Galway and John Ligonier, 1st Earl Ligonier (both of whom served as governors of the hospital), to the diplomatist John Robethon and the surgeon Paul Buissière (both also governors), to the lawyer Sir Samuel Romilly and the archaeologist Sir Austen Henry Layard.
 The ivory carver David Le Marchand died there in 1726.

 Successive Earls of Radnor were governors of the hospital from the eighteenth century to 2015.